CodeFromAnywhere/typerepo/modules/make-codestory/README.md

 ## 📄 findCodestories (exported const)

-Finds all mdfiles in /text or /operations that have a frontmatterprop `.isCodestory: true`
+Finds all mdfiles (absolute paths) in /text or /operations that have a frontmatterprop `.isCodestory: true`

 ## 📄 makeCodespanMappedObject (exported const)